The Purpose of Life?

 Don’t get it?
 Warned ya…

 C’mon, now!
-New Age woo-woo feel-good philosophy is – The Secret Of Life?
+A 1980s New Age woo-woo feel-good Dr, Phil-osophy is – The Secret Of Life?
 How many times have you heard that phrase, or its equivalent?
-And every time, you map it against the rhythm and focus of your daily life, where it is merely background noise.
+And every time, you map it against the rhythm and focus of your daily life, where it is merely background noise, and unable to make the linkage.
 Like all transformative moments, vector – “set and setting” – plays a key role.
 I actually did not myself grasp the depth of the phrase until the very moment I wrote it on this page – and was struck with the realization that the pieces fit like bricks in a wall, a mini-satori as another piece chinked into place.

-It took me a long time figure out this basic truth(?) without the luxury of a proper math education (my fault, trig and I did not get along) but the math may actually have gotten in the way (sour grapes?)
+It took me a long time figure out this basic truth(?) without the luxury of a proper math education (my fault, I loved algebra but trig and I did not get along,) But the math could actually have gotten in the way (sour grapes?)
 A lot of the integration of quantum concepts into my worldview has been the result of repeatedly visualizing a Universe-to-Quantum zoom or scan and discovering the self-similarities in this fractally-evolved universe.
 Bottom line – I continued to absorb the ideas, the extrapolations, and eventually the conclusions.
 And while I again freely admit I could be completely wrong, every piece of logic I apply says this:

 If there is a progenitor, a base energy, an existence or entity that we would characterize as “God” in the traditional sense, then He/She/They/It, previous to Multiverse space/time, had to be bored, bored like nothing this little offshoot planet has ever seen.
 (Note: I am ascribing emotion here with less than nothing to back it up.)
 That alone should be sufficient impetus to assign the duality.
 Light and Dark.
 A binary system.
 And once you have that, what can you do with it?
 (Ask Alan Turning, Claude Shannon, or Bill Gates…)